 The Research Foundation maintains a separate non-contributory plan through TIAA-CREF for substantially all nonstudent employees.
-Contributions are based on a percentage of earnings and range from 8% to 15%, depending on date of hire.
+Contributions are based on a percentage of earnings and range from 8 percent to 15 percent, depending on date of hire.
 Employees become fully vested after completing one year of service.
 Contributions are allocated to individual employee accounts.
-The payroll for Research Foundation employees covered by TIAA-CREF for its fiscal years ended June 30, 2012 and 2011 was \$372 million and \$361 million, respectively.
-The Research Foundation pension contributions for fiscal years 2012 and 2011 were \$32 million and \$31 million, respectively.
+The payroll for Research Foundation employees covered by TIAA-CREF for its fiscal years ended June 30, 2014 and 2013 was \$359 million and \$355 million, respectively.
+The Research Foundation pension contributions were \$30.1 million for both fiscal years.
 These contributions are equal to 100 percent of the required contributions for each year.